Keddnyo/TypeCast/README.md

 * The dark theme is AMOLED.

 * The color scheme of the program changes depending on the selected section.

-* Text soft wrap is supported by default but you can turn it off.

 * The app is available for different platforms:
   1. Android 4.1 and above